demisto/content/Packs/Armis/Integrations/Armis/README.md

 ### armis-update-alert-status
 ***
-Update the status for an alert.
+Updates the status for an alert.

 #### Base Command